MO TATOU

 Our Marae

 Te Henga marae and papakāinga represents the cultural renaissance of the iwi and the rebuilding of our people’s wellbeing.
-The project – known as Te Henga Whakahirahira – is underway and will be built on our ancestral whenua at Te Henga at the base of the Lake Wainamu dune system.
-Check out the design video here.
+Our original marae was lost following the construction of the Waitākere Dam in the early 1900s.
+As the only iwi in the region without a marae or papakāinga this project is vital to safeguarding our future.
+The project – known as Te Henga Whakahirahira – is underway and will be built on our ancestral whenua at Te Henga at the front of the Lake Wainamu dune system.
+It will be an eco-marae focused on sustainability and working with te taiao.

 our marae